cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    darglint_                        Detect inaccurate docstrings                  `DAR <darglint codes_>`__ Bandit_ / flake8-bandit_         Detect common security issues                 `S <Bandit codes_>`__
    ================================ ============================================= ======================================

-The following sections describe the linters in more detail.
-Each section also notes any configuration settings applied by the *Hypermodern Python Cookiecutter*.

 pyflakes